braid-org/braid-spec/README.md

 ## Contributing

+We have weekly video meetings on Mondays.
+Our next meeting is **Monday October 28th, from 4:00pm–5:00pm Pacific**.
+See https://braid.news.

 Anyone can contribute to Braid; you don't have to join the HTTP Working Group, because there is no "membership" -- anyone who participates in the work is part of the HTTP Working Group.
 See also [Contributing to the HTTP Working Group](https://github.com/httpwg/http-extensions/blob/master/CONTRIBUTING.md).

 You are welcome to edit these documents directly while working.
 To get Github